Soukaina111/AirBnB_clone/README.md

+# The AirBnB Clone Project
-"""""""description of the project"""""""""""""""
+##"""""""description of the project"""""""""""""""
+#
-The ALX-Holberton B&B sums up the implementation of my four months of studies at the ALX-Holberton School - the fullstack software engineering program.
-The goal of the project is to deploy a replica of the Airbnb Website using my server.
-The final version of this project will have:
+The objective of the full-stack software engineering program is to deploy a replica of the Airbnb Console using my own server.
+The completed version of this project will include the following features:

 A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging) A website (front-end) with static and dynamic functionalities